Harshthha/PovertyPredictionUsingSateliteImages/README.md

-# Poverty Prediction Using Satelite Images
+# Poverty Prediction Using Satellite Images